liuqx315/Multiscale-pattern/doc/guide/source/Butcher.rst

    :scale: 50 %
    :align: center

-   Linear stability region for the explicit ARK4(3)6L[2]SA method.
+   Linear stability region for the explicit ARK-6-3-4 method.
 The method's region is outlined in blue; the embedding's region is in red.

 .. _Butcher.Sayfy_Aburub:

-Sayfy-Aburub-4-3
+Sayfy-Aburub-6-3-4
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Butcher table number 5 for :func:`ARKodeSetERKTableNum()`.
+:index:`Butcher table number 5 <Sayfy-Aburub-6-3-4 ERK method>`
+for :c:func:`ARKodeSetERKTableNum()`.

 .. math::